FAQ

 Federal contracts come from SAM.gov, the official U.S. government procurement database.
 Subcontracting opportunities come from the SBA subcontracting portal.
 State and local contracts come from public procurement portals operated by state and local governments.
 ContractRadar is an independent private service and is not affiliated with the government.
 We pull publicly available data from these sources daily and deliver matched results to your inbox.
 See our full coverage map.

 Just the ones that match your business.
-ContractRadar filters out contracts that don't fit your NAICS codes, state, or certifications, so your inbox isn't flooded with irrelevant opportunities.
+ContractRadar ranks every posting by how well it fits your profile and only sends contracts that clear your match threshold, the states you work in, and your certifications, so your inbox isn't flooded with irrelevant opportunities.
 Every email you receive has already been scored for fit.
 You can also sort and filter your saved matches by compatibility score in your account.

 Every match is saved to your account.
 Log in at any time to browse all your matched contracts, including ones from previous days.
 You can also turn email alerts off and check your account manually if you prefer — your matches will still be there.